Signals of eV-scale sterile neutrino at long baseline neutrino experiments: Introduction

 \section{Introduction}

-There is compelling evidence in favour of flavour oscillations (among $\nu_e, \nu_\mu, \nu_\tau$) from various oscillation experiments.
-Accomodating the experimental confirmation of neutrino flavour oscillations requires physics beyond the Standard Model (SM).
-Most of the parameters responsible for oscillations have been measured to a fair degree of precision (for global-fit analyses of neutrino oscillation, see~\cite{deSalas:2020pgw}, \cite{Esteban:2020cvm}, \cite{Capozzi:2021fjo}).
+There is compelling evidence in support of neutrino oscillations (among the three active flavor, $\nu_e, \nu_\mu, \nu_\tau$) from various oscillation experiments.
+Accommodating the experimental confirmation of neutrino flavor oscillations requires physics beyond the Standard Model (SM).
+Most of the parameters responsible for oscillations have been measured to a fair degree of precision (via a global-fit~\cite{deSalas:2020pgw, Esteban:2020cvm, Capozzi:2021fjo} of the oscillation data within the framework of three active neutrinos).
 However, some questions still allude us, such as - whether $CP$ (and $T$)~\footnote{$CP$ refers to charge-conjugation and parity symmetry, $T$ refers to time-reversal symmetry.} is violated, what is the hierarchy of neutrino masses and what is the correct octant of $\theta_{23}$.

-{{Out of nine flavour parameters in the standard three flavour neutrino mixing framework, only six~\footnote{The absolute mass scale and two Majorana phases are not accessible in oscillation experiments.} can be accessed via neutrino oscillation experiments.
+Out of nine flavor parameters in the standard three flavor neutrino mixing framework, only six~\footnote{The absolute mass scale and two Majorana phases are not accessible in oscillation experiments.} can be accessed via neutrino oscillation experiments.
 These are three angles ($\theta_{12}, \theta_{13}, \theta_{23}$), single Dirac-type $CP$ phase ($\delta_{13}$) and two mass-squared differences ($\Delta m^2_{21}, \Delta m^2_{31}$ with $\Delta m^2_{ij} = m^2_{i}-m^2_{j}$).
 Of these, the three angles and the Dirac-type $CP$ phase appear in the $3 \times 3$ leptonic mixing matrix, commonly referred to as the Pontecorvo-Maki-Nakagawa-Sakata (PMNS) matrix~\cite{Pontecorvo:1957qd,Pontecorvo:1957cp,Gribov:1968kq,Maki:1962mu}.
-In vacuum, $\delta_{13}$ induces $CP$ and $T$ violation effects and we shall refer to these as {\bf{intrinsic}} effects. }}
+In vacuum, $\delta_{13}$ induces $CP$ and $T$ violation effects and we shall refer to these as {\bf{intrinsic}} effects~\footnote{Matter induces additional $CP$ violating effects (as matter is $CP$ asymmetric) and this makes it very hard to measure the value of the $CP$ phase that appears in the mixing matrix~\cite{Bilenky:1997dd, Nunokawa:2007qh, Rout:2017udo}.
+These effects are referred to as {\bf{extrinsic or fake}} as these obscure the determination of intrinsic $CP$ phase ($\delta_{13}$).}.